Here we are sharing a list of some Best Android Application Testing Tools for your reference.

 - Proceed to tests automation.

-Such approach and sequence of steps would be approved by most of quality assurance experts.
+Such approach and sequence of steps would be approved by most of the quality assurance experts.

 Many different kinds of computers have appeared recently, their appearance started rapid development of software products.
-The most amazing is evolution of mobile devices; they significantly differ from common personal computers by characteristics, ways and conditions of interaction with them.
+The most amazing is an evolution of mobile devices; they significantly differ from common personal computers by characteristics, ways, and conditions of interaction with them.

 Consequently, smartphones and tablets require special mobile applications that differ from desktop ones.

-Operating system of most of personal computers is Windows.
+The operating system of most of the personal computers is Windows.
 Among popular mobile operating systems are Android, Apple iOS, Blackberry OS, Windows Phone, Symbian and other.